fujaba/fulibFx/docs/controller/6-titles.md

     setTitlePattern(title -> "TODO - " + title + " v1.0"); // Results in "TODO - My Todo List v1.0"
 }
 ```

+The `FulibFxApp` class also provides methods for getting the title of a controller for other purposes.
+Using `getTitle` will return the title of the controller as a string.
+This can be formatted using the `formatTitle` method